nlpfd/Local-Green-Energy-Forecast-Visualisation/README.md

 The script fetches energy data for specified postcodes and saves it in an Excel file with separate sheets for each postcode.
 The data includes the percentage contribution of various fuel sources, including nuclear, gas, biomass, wind, solar, and more.

-### 2. Create Visualization Tiles
+### 2. Create Visualisation Tiles

 The script generates two types of tiles:

 - **Colored Tiles**: Representing the combined wind and solar energy percentages.
 - **Transparent Text Tiles**: Featuring text overlays with location, wind and solar percentage, date, and time.

-These tiles can be used to create dynamic visualizations, such as video loops or GIFs, to illustrate the energy forecast for specific areas.
+These tiles can be used to create dynamic visualisations, such as video loops or GIFs, to illustrate the energy forecast for specific areas.

 ### 3. Customize and Extend